arangodb/arangodb/Documentation/Books/Manual/Scalability/Architecture.md

 The design and capabilities of ArangoDB are geared towards usage in modern microservice architectures of applications.
-With the [Foxx services](../Foxx/README.md) it is very easy to deploy a data centric microservice within an ArangoDB cluster.
+With the [Foxx services](../Foxx/README.md) it is very easy to deploy a data centric microservice within an ArangoDB Cluster.

 In addition, one can deploy multiple instances of ArangoDB within the same project.
 One part of the project might need a scalable document